 Predators engage youth victims through common interests on platforms like Snapchat and Instagram.
 They often act as charming girls slightly younger than their targets.
 The conversation is innocent at first, often in shared passions like gaming.
 Quickly, however, it leads to a more private setting where personal and compromising information is requested.
 Then if you don't send money, your private pictures will be publicized.

-It is a global crisis.
-This is not limited to local.
+It is a global crisis and is not limited to local.
 With organized crime rings, these schemes are orchestrated.
 Such dangers are a coordinated effort that makes the digital world even more daunting.

 The internet lacks the safeguards to protect teens.
 Schools teach students about nutritional food value and exercise, but where is the curriculum on digital safety?
 Teenagers are often told to be wary of strangers online, but the reality is more complex.
 When teens are in their most comfortable spaces, through games, social media, and private messages, they are the targets of those skilled predators.